Can Trampoline Be Put on Concrete?

 So as the child is high up in the sky and falls on the trampoline, the trampoline mat sinks low and might just hit the concrete floor.

-Depending on the part of your body that is on the mat, it may hit the concrete.
+Depending on the part of your body on the mat, it may hit the concrete.

 But using a rubber mat has its own peculiar advantage.